nickl1/awolfe76.github.com/_posts/2013-04-19-it-is-the-same-everywhere.md

 - the lock didn't work (turned out to be the wrong key)
 - the extension cord to charge the battery was missing

-The last issue is was started the conversation.
-Because of the other issues the salesman was going to give me the extension cord and he used the lines "I just want to get it done now.
+The last issue is what started the conversation.
+Because of the other issues the salesman was going to <strong>give</strong> me the extension cord and he used the lines "I just want to get it done now.
 You've been through enough with this already and if I go 'by the book' it will take forever to get you something you need and should have had in the first place."

 WOW!
 I say that on an almost daily basis.
 At least the "I just want to get it done" part.
-So many times there is so much red-tape in the way that something that should take an hour, or even a few seconds, take days or weeks.
+So many times there is so much red-tape in the way that something that should take an hour, or even a few seconds, takes days or weeks instead.
 As in this case, he grabbed the cord from another pop-up and handed it to me.
-Had he gone by the book it would have had to have been shipped to me or I would have had to return to pick it up.
+Had he gone "by the book" the cord would have had to have been shipped to me or I would have had to return to pick it up.

-I loved his attitude and appreciated it. <em>And often use it in my own job.</em>
+I loved his attitude and appreciated it. <em>And often use it in my own job.</em> But it was really interested that even in camper sales there is just too much red-tape.

 ![My new pop-up](/img/pop-up.jpg)